mltframework/mlt_web/plugins/FilterFrei0r-lightgraffiti.md

 title: statsBrightness
 description:
 Display the brightness and threshold, for adjusting the brightness threshold parameter
-type: float
+type: boolean
 readonly: no
 required: no
 minimum: 0
 maximum: 1
 default: 0
-widget: spinner
+widget: checkbox

 ### 9

 title: statsDifference
 description:
 Display the background difference and threshold
-type: float
+type: boolean
 readonly: no
 required: no
 minimum: 0
 maximum: 1
-default: 0
+default: 1
-widget: spinner
+widget: checkbox

 ### 10

 title: statsDiffSum
 description:
 Display the sum of the background difference and the threshold
-type: float
+type: boolean
 readonly: no
 required: no
 minimum: 0
 maximum: 1
 default: 0
-widget: spinner
+widget: checkbox

 ### 11

 title: reset
 description:
 Reset filter masks
-type: float
+type: boolean
 readonly: no
 required: no
 minimum: 0
 maximum: 1
-default: 0
+default: 1
-widget: spinner
+widget: checkbox

 ### 12

 title: transparentBackground
 description:
 Make the background transparent
-type: float
+type: boolean
 readonly: no
 required: no
 minimum: 0
 maximum: 1
 default: 0
-widget: spinner
+widget: checkbox

 ### 13

 title: blackReference
 description:
 Uses black as background image instead of the first frame.
-type: float
+type: boolean
 readonly: no
 required: no
 minimum: 0
 maximum: 1
-default: 0
+default: 1
-widget: spinner
+widget: checkbox

 ### 14